South Lamar, Austin, Texas

 South Lamar, Austin, Texas is a neighborhood in south Austin, Texas, United States.

 South Lamar is bounded by Ben White Boulevard/TX-71 and Westgate to the south, South Lamar Boulevard and Barton Hills and Galindo to the east.

 Homes in South Austin have single family homes, apartment complexes, multi-family homes and condo complexes.
 Most of the multi-family residences are duplexes that were built in the 1980s.
 Because of this high concentration of duplexes, renters make up over 70% of the community making this a hotbed for investors.

-The Broken Spoke, a legendary dance hall, was founded in 1964 by co-owner William Richard "Joe" Baland, still features live music tuesday to saturday nights.
+The Broken Spoke, a dance hall, was founded in 1964 by co-owner William Richard "Joe" Baland, still features live music Tuesday to Saturday nights.
 Co-owner James White had a reputation for booking local acts and "outlaw" bands that had gained notoriety by rebelling against the mainstream Nashville sound.
 Leading this brigade were Kris Kristofferson and Willie Nelson.
-Such Texas favorites as the Dixie Chicks and George Strait also played the Broken Spoke when they were just starting out.
+Such Texas favorites as The Chicks and George Strait also played the Broken Spoke when they were just starting out.

+South Lamar is located within city council District 5.